Table of contents

 You can use any of the tools above to test your site loading time/speed.
 The main thing that I can recommend is not sticking just to one tool.

-If you’re using PageSpeed Insight on your daily basis, try mixing things up by having also GTMetrix and WebPageSpeed as your tools.
+If you’re using PageSpeed Insight on a daily basis, try mixing things up by having also GTMetrix and WebPageSpeed as your tools.
 You will get a better understanding of what might be wrong and how you can improve it.

 In the next part, we’ll talk about WordPress speed optimization tools that you can use to solve some of the most common issues.